Iron-E/winvoice-gui/README.md

 # winvoice-gui

-`winvoice-gui` is a WIP front-end for [`winvoice-server`](https://github.com/Iron-E/winvoice-server), written in TypeScript with React.
+`winvoice-gui` is a front-end for [`winvoice-server`](https://github.com/Iron-E/winvoice-server), written in TypeScript with React.
 It allows graphical management of invoices for any number of clients.

 <details>
 	<summary>Screenshots</summary>